How to Prepare Your Year 6 Pupils for SATs

 Relaxation techniques

 In terms of relaxation, children should be made aware that nerves can help their performance.
-The surge in adrenalin can focus the mind and so help them achieve their best results.
-If it’s all getting too much though, and they’re starting to feel overwhelmed, taking a few minutes away from the test paper in front of them to focus on themselves is absolutely fine.
+The surge in adrenaline can focus the mind and so help them achieve their best results.
+If it’s all getting too much though, and they’re starting to feel overwhelmed, taking a few minutes to think about something other than the test paper in front of them is absolutely fine.

 4. SATs Week itself